ionic-team/ionic-framework/core/src/components/popover/readme.md

 ## Triggers

 A trigger for an `ion-popover` is the element that will open a popover when interacted with.
 The interaction behavior can be customized by setting the `trigger-action` property.
-The following example shows how to create a right click menu using `trigger` and `trigger-action`.
 Note that `trigger-action="context-menu"` will prevent your system's default context menu from opening.
 View the [Usage](#usage) section for an example of how to use triggers.

 > Triggers are not applicable when using the `popoverController` because the `ion-popover` is not created ahead of time.

 ## Positioning

 ### Reference